Winter is here and it’s most definitely time for soup. This is my mum’s recipe for carrot and tomato soup and a favourite of mine growing up.

 1 litre of water

-Add the oil to your pot place on a low heat.
-Add the onion to the pot, combining with the oil and let it simmer gently, stirring occasionally for 5 minutes until translucent.
+Add the oil to your pot, place on a low heat.
+Add the onion, combine well with the oil and let them simmer gently, stirring occasionally for 5 minutes until translucent.

-Increase the heat to medium and add the vinegar and tomatoes.
-Stir through the tomatoes, cooking them down by mashing with a wooden spoon for 5 minutes making sure the tomatoes do no catch.
-If they do add a splash of water.
+Increase the heat to medium and add the tomatoes.
+Stir through the tomatoes, cooking them down by mashing with a wooden spoon for 5 minutes making sure the tomatoes do not catch and burn.

 Add the water to the pan, bring to the boil and then turn down to a low simmer.
 Put the lid on the pan and cook for approximately 30 minutes.